 The original recipe, banana chocolate-chip squares, called for topping the banana bars with one cup of chocolate chips and one cup of walnuts.
 I made the bars a slightly different way and topped them with one cup of chocolate chips, 1/2 cup of butterscotch chips, and 1/2 cup of white chocolate chips.

 I also experimented by topping half of the banana squares with chocolate.
 After the squares cooled, I melted three ounces of chocolate with two tablespoons of butter and poured the mixture over the top of the cooled banana bars.

-I shared my Triple Chip Banana Bars with co-workers, and the recipe was deemed a keeper.
-One friend suggested the banana bars could be improved if baked on top of a crisp crust, and I agree a bite of crunch would provide a nice balance to the very tender banana bars.
-What we could not figure out was exactly how to implement this.
-Pie crust does not sound appetizing, but maybe a chocolate cookie crumb would work?
-As for the verdict on the plain or chocolate-topped bars, the preference was a (banana) split at 50-50.
+I shared my banana bars with co-workers who deemed the recipe a keeper.
+One friend suggested the banana bars could be improved if baked a crisp crust on top.
+I agreed a bite of crunch would provide a nice balance to the very tender banana bars, but we could not figure out exactly how to accomplish this.
+As for the verdict on the chip-studded versus the chocolate-topped bars, the split was 50-50.
 Enjoy!

 - ¾ cup (1½ sticks) butter

 - ¼ cups light or dark brown sugar, packed

 - 1 cup mashed banana (about 3 overly ripe bananas)